DariuSGB/LabCA/README.md

 ## Revoke A Certificate

 It revokes one certificate by serial number.
-There exists a repository of signed certificates in *store/*, the best way to proceed is to search there what certificate you want to revoke and copy the SN to used later.
+There exists a repository of signed certificates in *store/*, the best way to proceed is to search there what certificate you want to revoke and then copy the SN to used later.

 ### Usage